bilal-chughtai/site/src/products.md

-_I have a high bar for products I use daily.
-Here are some products I both researched deeply before buying and have first hand confirmed are fantastic.
-Feel free to reach out if you want justifications for why any of these are as great as I claim._
+Here are some products I use daily and like.
+There are typically two processes that lead to a product making it's way onto this list:

+1. Lots of research.
+Buying it.
+Using it.
+Liking it.
+2. Some research.
+Buying and trying many options.
+Settling on one.
+Using it.
+Liking it.

-_Last updated: 4th October 2025_
+Last updated: 27th October 2025

 # Software